2021 Semeru eruption: Past events

 Semeru's deadliest eruption occurred on 29 August 1909 when pyroclastic flows and lava destroyed 38 settlements and 600-800 hectares of farmland.

 That eruption claimed 208 lives.
 Since then, most of the volcano's eruptive activity have been confined to minor strombolian eruptions.
 An eruption in 1994 caused the deaths of three people.

 In May 1981, heavy rains caused the crater lake at the summit of the volcano to overflow, triggering a flash flood.
 Approximately 26 villages in six sub-districts were severely impacted by the floods.
-The official death toll from the 1981 floods totaled 251 according to government statistics.
+The official death toll from the floods totaled 251 according to government statistics.
 A further 120 people were lost and 152 were injured.

 Eruption

-The eruption is thought to have begun when a lava dome at the summit crater collapsed due to intense precipitation.
+The eruption was thought to have begun when a lava dome at the summit crater collapsed due to intense precipitation.
 A volcanologist at the Bandung Institute of Technology said the eruption debris flow was an accumulation of material from past eruptions.
 Heavy rainfall eroded volcanic material on the summit, destabilizing the lava dome.
 The collapsed dome triggered a series of pyroclastic flows that traveled down the slopes of the volcano.
 According to a report from the geological department of the Ministry of Energy and Mineral Resources, the plume height may have been as great as 45 km, although there are claims the height was only 11 km.
 Investigations are ongoing to determine the plume height.
 Between 5 and 9 December, eight pyroclastic flows traveled 3 km or more from the peak.
 The flows traveled in a southeast direction.

 Timeline

 Early warnings

-According to the Center of Volcanology and Geological Hazard Mitigation (PVMBG), warnings for a potential eruption was sent to a WhatsApp group chat four days prior to the eruption on 1 December.
-Warnings were also issued to people on 2 December advising not to approach the volcanic crater.
-Village residents however, said they did not receive any early warning for a large eruption.
-They added that the PVMBG did not issue any alerts or inform the residents for such an eruption.
+According to the Center of Volcanology and Geological Hazard Mitigation (PVMBG), warnings for a potential eruption were sent to a WhatsApp group chat four days prior to the eruption on 1 December.
+Warnings were also issued to people on 2 December advising not to approach the crater.
+Villagers however, said they did not receive any early warning for a large eruption.
+They added that the PVMBG did not issue any alerts or inform them for such an eruption.
 The PVMBG received heavy criticism by residents and on social media for their poor management and failure to inform residents of the eruption.
 The evacuation system in place at the villages also did not function; pyroclastic flows and ash also approached and covered an evacuation center.